VladDobrin/CMSC423_bwt_variant/project_1.md

 You are provided with a _reference genome_ for a particular strain of the coronavirus (2019-nCoV/USA-IL1/2020).
 This genome is a single "contig" (a single fasta file entry) and is provided in `data/2019-nCoV.fa`.  *NOTE*: This is the _real_ sequence for this strain of the coronavirus (cool, huh?).

-Additionally, you are provided with a set of _single-end_ sequencing reads.
+Additionally, you are provided with a set of _single-end_ sequencing reads in the file `data/reads.fa.gz`.
+These reads are gzipped to save space; you can either unzip them or use a library for reading the data that reads directly from a gzipped file.
 There are 1,000,000 reads, each of length 100 nucleotides / base pairs (100bp).
 They have been simulated from a _variant strain_ of the coronavirus that has a small number of variations (both point mutations and small insertions and deletions) with respect to the reference strain provided in `data/2019-nCoV.fa`.

 ### Your goal ###

 **Your task is to write a basic read alignment tool, based on the seed-and-extend or seed-and-vote paradigm (whichever you prefer) using the FM-index for efficient seed finding**.

-Your tool should have

 Simplifications for the data provided in this project: